kumardh/python-practice/README.md

 ```

 > Disclaimer: As we are at learning stage it's perfectly fine to add some note on what code is doing.
 But, in your actual project don't ever try to add comments for what code is doing instead you should be capturing why you are writing a code block.

-Code can be downloaded from **[python-practice](https://github.com/kumardh/python-practice)**.
-I am still working on this repository and will be updating this time to time.
-So stay tuned if you are interested.